Margaret Moth: In film

 Moth was the subject of the CNN short documentary Fearless: The Margaret Moth Story, which aired in October 2009.
 It covered many of her dangerous missions, including her shooting in Sarajevo in 1992.

 Moth is the subject of a documentary feature-length film co-written and directed by New Zealand actress Lucy Lawless, titled Never Look Away, which had its world premiere in the World Cinema Documentary Competition section of the 40th Sundance Film Festival in Park City and Salt Lake City, Utah, in January 2024.
 The documentary won the Clio Visualizing History Prize at the 2024 Middlebury New Filmmakers Festival.
 The film was reviewed by The Guardian in November 2024.

 Personal life

 Moth never married and did not have children.

 She loved animals, and refused to do any filming that might harm one.
 At the time of her death, she had been looking after 25 stray cats in Istanbul.

 Later life and death

 In 2007, Moth was diagnosed with colon cancer.
 Two years later, she told a CNN documentary crew, "I would have liked to think I'd have gone out with a bit more flair... the important thing is to know that you've lived your life to the fullest...
 You could be a billionaire, and you couldn't pay to do the things we've done."

 After her diagnosis she moved back to the US from Istanbul.
 She entered a hospice in Rochester, Minnesota, where she died on March 21, 2010, at the age of 58.

+A belated obituary appeared in The New York Times on April 11, 2026, as part of Overlooked, a series of obituaries about remarkable people whose deaths had gone unreported in the newspaper.